tttapa/Control-Surface/doc/Doxygen/Getting-Started.md

 ```

 The `8` between angle brackets (`<>`) is the number of bits of the shift
 register.
-If you would daisy chain two 8-bit shift registers together, you would
+If you daisy chain two 8-bit shift registers together, you would use
-use `16`, for example.
+`16` instead of `8`, for example.
 The bit order determines which pin of the shift register is the first pin in the
 program.
 `MSBFIRST` means "most significant bit first".
 You can also use `LSBFIRST`